andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 summary:

 <h4 class="article-subheader">The Sun</h4>
+On a beautiful Norwegian May afternoon I find myself blinded while staring directly at The Sun.

-As I walk through the doors of the Munchmuseet's 6th floor
+Blinded, not by the ultraviolet radiation of the life-giving
-<span class="skewed">Monumental</span> exhibit I'm momentarily blinded by
-brilliance.

-The expansive canvas of Edvard Munch's *The Sun* stretches the brain's expanse of credulity.

-Dazzled by magnificent rays of sunshine

-Stunned by wind battered cliffs

-Bowled over by rolling ocean waves

-The scene unfolding on the sprawling canvas outspread afore me renders me speechless.

-The staggering extent of the canvas gives the feeling of Edvard Munch's marvelous painting *The Sun*.
+<a href="https://en.wikipedia.org/wiki/G-type_main-sequence_star" target="_blank" rel="noreferrer no opener"> G-type main-sequence star</a>
+at the center of our solar system, but by the brilliant rays of sunshine emanating from the massive canvas stretched before me on the wall of the Munchmuseet's 6th floor <span class="skewed">Monumental</span> exhibit.

+A painting so expansive, so vibrant, so expressive, so utterly indescribable that it was described to me before I came and I'm still completely dumbfounded.

 Stretching a staggering *26 feet across* and *15 feet high*, the of Edvard Munch's marvelous *The Sun* spews rays of bright, beautiful sunshine across its sprawling canvas.  the painting was pithily described by Munch, "I saw the sun rise up above the